rvl-q/KuberParts/part2/e202/Readme.md

 # Exercise 2.02: Project v1.0

 Separating the backend, or in my case more like adding a React fronend.
-Some error handling should be added, as the frontend is restarded a few seconds after deployment in this version, Apparentky because the backend isn't ready yet.
+Some error handling should be added, as the frontend is restarded a few seconds after deployment in this version.
+Apparently because the backend isn't ready yet.
 I look more into it in next versions,

 Project source: https://version.aalto.fi/gitlab/rvl/project/-/tree/main
 (based on: https://github.com/avihavai/wsd-walking-skeleton by avihavai)